-When you have finished using the magnifier, press the talk button to close it.
-Or you can press the Exit button which will be located near the top right corner of your touchscreen.
+When you want to stop using the magnifier, press the Exit button which will be located near the top right corner of your touchscreen.

 Please note that none of the images captured using the magnifier are saved.

 Identifying objects and reading text in an image